shoxadomokai/markdown-cv/index.md

 ## Summary

-I am a Mechanical Engineering Graduate with multifaceted skills in Graphics Design, Frontend Development and Digital Strategy and deep knowledge and expertise in Javascript Frameworks, I excel at developing Websites and SPAs in VueJS
+I am a Mechanical Engineering Graduate with multifaceted skills in UI Design, Frontend Development, Digital Strategy with minor profeciency in Express and Node.
+I have a knowledge and expertise in Javascript Frameworks, I excel at developing Websites and SPAs in VueJS.

 I am well versed in Javascript frameworks with a good degree of proficiency.
 I work with VueJS and I am currently working with NodeJS/Express JS for backend development.